AdrienMarquer22/TP2_index/README.md

 The `Index` class takes one optional parameter:

 + `type`: Specifies the type of element to extract from each page (default is 'title').
++ `stem` If you want to use a stemmer on yout token.

 #### Methods